-2. A retirement income of a modified monthly amount, payable to the police officer during the joint lifetime of the police officer and a joint pensioner designated by the police officer, and following the death of either of them, 100 percent, 75 percent, 66% percent, or 50 percent of such monthly amount payable to the survivor for the lifetime of the survivor.
+2. A retirement income of a modified monthly amount, payable to the police officer during the joint lifetime of the police officer and a joint annuitant designated by the police officer, and following the death of either of them, 100 percent, 75 percent, $66^2/3$ percent, or 50 percent of such monthly amount payable to the survivor for the lifetime of the survivor.